13 Expert-Backed Sunburn Remedies to Soothe Your Pain and Speed Up Healing

 "Sunburns are intensive inflammation full of toxic free radicals that can be extra harmful to the skin," explains board-certified dermatologist and dermatologic surgeon Ellen Marmur, M.D. of Marmur Medical.
 "Rapidly calming the skin and reducing inflammation is key for healing."

-When it comes to natural sunburn remedies, aloe vera reigns supreme.
-“Aloe vera comes from a succulent plant and is an herbal medicine used by a variety of cultures for many years,” board-certified physician assistant Sydney Karp of Cybele Fishman Integrative Dermatology said.
-“The clear gel from the plant is extremely cooling and soothing, making it perfect to use for acute sunburn."
+When it comes to natural sunburn remedies, aloe vera reigns supreme. "[It] comes from a succulent plant and is an herbal medicine used by a variety of cultures for many years," explains board-certified dermatologist, Sydney Karp, M.D., of Cybele Fishman Integrative Dermatology.
+"The clear gel from the plant is extremely cooling and soothing, making it perfect to use for acute sunburn."
 Board-certified dermatologic surgeon Dendy Engelman, M.D. of the Shafer Clinic in Manhattan also notes the calming and anti-inflammatory properties of aloe.
 Plus, Dr. Marmur stated how the juice from the pulp of the plant contains natural hormones that can help with itchiness related to sunburn.

 1. Water, baking soda, and oatmeal mixture

 No, this isn't a recipe for oatmeal cookies.
 Dr. Marmur said that when this mixture is applied to your sunburnt skin, it can help cool the heat.
 Add a quarter cup of baking soda and one cup cooked oatmeal to a big bowl of water.
 Then, put the sunburn remedy on cold towels and apply to your skin to feel some sweet relief.